Broadband haggling

 For all the latest guides, deals and loopholes, simply sign up today – it's spam-free!

-Here are examples from MoneySavers who've slashed their broadband bills by haggling:
+Here are examples of MoneySavers who have slashed their broadband bills by haggling:

 Just had a brilliant result from Plusnet as an existing customer.
-I've been with them for 3 years and have experienced four line rental increases.
+I've been with them for three years and have experienced four line rental increases.
 When I received the email about the latest I gave them a call, having read about other available broadband deals on MSE.
-Having some numbers to hand really helped – I was offered a new customer deal and saved £120/yr.
+Having some numbers to hand really helped – I was offered a 'new customer' deal and saved £120 a year.

 – Rachel, via email

 My contract with Virgin Media is ending.
-My introductory rate was £38/month, the renewal rate was £63.50/month.
+My introductory rate was £38 a month, the renewal rate was £63.50 a month.
 I phoned Virgin and chose the 'I'm thinking of leaving' option.
 I spoke to a lovely Scottish lady and she said she would see what she could do.
-As a result I am now paying £43/month for the same service, a 32% discount on the renewal rate!
+As a result I am now paying £43 a month for the same service, a 32% discount on the renewal rate!
 Thank you Martin for your encouragement.

 – Forumite Bounce56

 Just managed to get a very good deal on my Virgin broadband.
-Was on M100 [108Mb fibre] for £34 a month ...
-Rang up 3 days before end of contract, wanted better speed ... so asked for M350 [362Mb fibre].
+Was on M100 [108Mb fibre] for £34 a month...
+Rang up three days before end of contract, wanted better speed... so asked for M350 [362Mb fibre].

 – Forumite Chrisbjornward

-Let us know how you get on via the MSE Forum, by email using successes@moneysavingexpert.com or on Twitter using the handle @MoneySavingExp.
+Let us know how you get on via the MSE Forum, by email using successes@moneysavingexpert.com or on X, formerly Twitter, using the handle @MoneySavingExp.

 Haggling may sound straightforward, but perfecting it's an art.
 Here are our top tips for broadband haggling...

-• A blue alarm clock and a pink piggy bank on a yellow background.
+• Photo of a blue alarm clock next to a pink piggy bank on a yellow background.

 If you haven't reached the end of your contract yet, unfortunately it's unlikely you'll be able to negotiate a lower price or leave your deal as you're committed until your minimum term's up (unless your provider increases prices – see our mid-contract price hikes info).